Tell City Council to Claw Back the Tax Incentives for Dan Gilbert's Hudson's Tower!

 Both Mayor Duggan and the Detroit Economic Growth Corporation were on record in 2022 saying the $71M figure for new revenue was based on the assumption that all the jobs would be new.
 Council President Mary Sheffield was also on the record after the vote saying the $71M in revenue was a big factor persuading her to vote yes.
 The Hudson's project has been repeatedly scaled back in scope and scaled up in cost, and the Skillman Branch Library next-door remains closed to the public due to the Hudson’s construction site.

-Most importantly, General Motors paid Detroit property taxes while at the RenCen, and its employees paid income taxes to the City, but under Michigan's current Transformational Brownfield laws (which were lobbied for by Dan Gilbert in 2015), all tenants of the new Hudson’s tower will instead pay those taxes to the developer—Bedrock—for 35 years!
+Notably, General Motors paid Detroit property taxes while at the RenCen, and now they will be Dan Gilbert’s tenants, so that chunk of City revenue goes away.
+And under Michigan's current Transformational Brownfield laws (which were lobbied for by Dan Gilbert in 2015), all tenants of the new Hudson’s tower will pay state income taxes to the developer—Bedrock—for 35 years!
 In 2018 Bedrock scored another massive $618M incentive package from the Michigan Strategic Fund, and the state brownfield laws were updated again in 2023 so that now developers can also capture sales and use taxes related to their properties.

 As if that weren't bad enough, it seems General Motors will occupy the Hudson’s tower tax-free for 10 years, a benefit that stems from the federal opportunity zone designation (meant for poor areas) that Dan Gilbert got in 2018 after donating to Donald Trump's presidential campaign.
 The taxpayers of Detroit and Michigan are fed up with being unwitting financiers of billionaires' luxury projects, and the Hudson's tower is perhaps the most heavily subsidized project in Michigan history.
 It's starting to look like it was never about creating jobs, but rather creating a tax haven for Dan Gilbert and General Motors!

-Rather than the promised net gain in tax revenue, this project represents a massive tax revenue loss to the City, and a clear violation of the agreement Bedrock made to get the incentives.
-Even if the 2,000 jobs were created, how are they going to generate the $71M in new tax revenue for the City if Bedrock is capturing all the property, income, sales, and use taxes of all activities on its premises for 35 years as outlined in the Transformational Brownfield Plan?
+Rather than the promised net gain in tax revenue, this project represents a tax revenue loss to Detroiters who pay city and state taxes, and a clear violation of the agreement Bedrock made to get the incentives.

 City Council has the power to get our money back!
 Sign our petition demanding that Council take immediate action!